27escape/App-Basis-ConvertText2/README.md

 Either of these methods will bring the contents of the file inline to the current document at the location where they are used.

-## Using colors
+## Font effects

-Markdown does not include any facility for setting the color of text in a document, however sometimes it is useful to be able to do some basic color manipulation.
+Markdown does not include any facility for setting the maniulating the font of text in a document, however sometimes it is useful to be able to do some basic manipulation.

+We have a HTML-like constructs

+* For Colors
-We have a HTML-like construct &lt;c\:colorname&gt; Your text &lt;/c&gt; or &lt;c\:#foreground.background&gt; Your text &lt;/c&gt;
+    * &lt;c\:colorname&gt; Your text &lt;/c&gt;
+    * &lt;c\:#foreground.background&gt; Your text &lt;/c&gt;
+* For Underline - standard HTML
+    * &lt;u&gt; Your text &lt;/u&gt;
+* For Strikethroughs - standard HTML
+    * &lt;s&gt; Your text &lt;/s&gt;

 <table class='box' width='99%'>
 <thead><tr><th width='50%'>Example</th><th>Output</th></tr></thead>